raysas/wheat-seq-annotation/readme.md

 After all, we have used over 80GB of memory for over 60 hours of computing on Galaxy server, we were in fact no longer able to proceed with RNAseq analysis.

-On the other hand we found this on NCBI, when we mapped our region to its coordinates on teh reference of chromosome 4D, and we found the following:
+On the other hand we found this on NCBI, when we mapped our region to its coordinates on the reference of chromosome 4D, and we found the following:

 ![region8 marked on chr 4D with RNAseq density, NCBI GDV](image-12.png)